Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 3) increased viscosity of cervical mucus (gestagens);

-The study of the properties of estrogens and the conclusion that they are the main source of side effects from the use of hormonal contraceptives led scientists to the idea of creating drugs with an optimal reduction in the dose of estrogen in them.
+The study of the properties of estrogens and the conclusion that they are the main source of side effects from the use of hormonal contraceptives led scientists to the idea of creating drugs with an optimal reduction in the dose of estrogens in them.
 It is impossible to completely remove estrogens from the composition, since they play an important role in maintaining a normal menstrual cycle.

-High-dose (EE = 40-50 mcg per tablet).
+Highly dosed (EE = 40-50 mcg per tablet).

 • "Non-ovlon"

-• Ovidon and others
+• "Ovidon" and others

-• They are not used for contraceptive purposes.
+• Not used for contraceptive purposes.

-Low-dose (EE = 30-35 mcg per tablet).
+Low dosage (EE = 30-35 mcg per tablet).

 • "Marvelon"